 \subsection{Smoothed Quantization}

-Smoothed quantizers $\mathbf{p}$ were computed as $\mathbf{p} = \operatorname{softmax}(\hat{Q}^{\mathsf{T}}\hat{\mathbf{z}}/\tau)$.
-In other words, the codebook vectors $(\mathbf{q}_1,\dots,\mathbf{q}_M) = Q$ and the feature vectors $\mathbf{z}$ were first L2-normalized, and their product (i.e., cosine similarity) was rescaled by a learnable temperature $\tau$.
+Smoothed quantizers $\mathbf{p}$ were computed as $\mathbf{p} = \operatorname{softmax}(\hat{Q}^{\mathsf{T}}\hat{\mathbf{z}}/\mathfrak{t})$.
+In other words, the codebook vectors $(\mathbf{q}_1,\dots,\mathbf{q}_M) = Q$ and the feature vectors $\mathbf{z}$ were first L2-normalized, and their product (i.e., cosine similarity) was rescaled by a learnable temperature $\mathfrak{t}$.
 This temperature was shared across the codebook so that all the logits had the same amplitude.
-Assignment probabilities $\mathcal{\pi}$ for Gumbel-softmax sampling were computed in the same way. \footnote{ Previous studies manually annealed the temperature $\tau$ instead of treating it as a learnable parameter \citep[][]{Baevski+20_wav2vec2.0}.
-This approach was also tested in the experiments here but did not yield improvements over the learnable temperature. }
+Assignment probabilities $\mathcal{\pi}$ for Gumbel-softmax sampling were computed in the same way, while the additional temperature parameter---$\tau$ in Equation~\ref{eq:gumbel-softmax}---was fixed as 1.0. \footnote{ Previous studies manually annealed the Gumbel-softmax temperature from $\tau=0.5$ to $2.0$, scaling it by $0.999995$ at each iteration \citep[][]{Baevski+20_wav2vec2.0}.
+This approach was also tested in the experiments here but did not yield improvements over the fixed temperature. }